 No. Perfect Proposal is a follow-up, an epilogue of sorts, to Personal Protection.
 I loved Sam and Rosie so much I wanted them to finally have their HEA, but I didn’t want to divert attention from the heroes and heroines in the other books to revisit them.
 But if you’ve read Personal Protection, you may want to read Perfect Proposal to see what happened to Sam and Rosie after they finally get together.

-- First Night — a short story you can download for free as a PDF or read online.
-It’s a single chapter snapshot into how Mark and Jodi’s affair began.
+- First Night — a short story that gives you a snapshot into how Mark and Jodi’s affair began.

 - Private Property (Mark and Jodi’s story, introduces Sam)

 - Perfect Proposal (Sam proposes to Rosie–refers to events in Deliberate Deceptions)

 - Hidden Heat (Troy and Sandy’s story)